 In 2016, Helen visited Zaatari Refugee Camp, Jordan (where the tent originated) in her capacity as an academic.
 During this trip she began conversations which would lead to the co-creation of projects with those living in Zaatari and which responded to their direct needs, addressing educational, livelihood, and enterprise creation opportunities.
 There is a clear focus on women and young girls at the camp.

 By the end of 2018, Helen and multiple teams from LCF and with corporate partners such as Unilever and Givaudan have forged a path that has led to the UNHCR creating a unique role for her in 2019-2020, as UNHCR’s first ‘Zaatari Designer in Residence’.

-Zaatari Action seeks to create new opportunities through knowledge exchange and to research counter narratives for fashion’s use and for design to play an activist role in creating change.
+Zaatari Action continues to create new opportunities through knowledge exchange and to research counter narratives for fashion’s use and for design to play an activist role in creating meaningful change.

 Zaatari Action: the details

 Since Helen's first visit to the Zaatari in 2016, she has co created and delivered 10 projects with Syrian Women and girls.
 Through collaborative partnerships and informed by direct needs, they have together built upon existing talent and sought to foster increased opportunities for expert skills training, as well explore new creative approaches to enhance enterprise and education.

 In an age of reciprocity, these projects are as much about what Syrians have to teach us, as they are about us sharing knowledge, training and opportunity.